Automotive Electrics, Bachelor's Degree

 Study schedule

-Tuition starts in August 2026.
-The detailed schedule will be published in the spring 2026.
+Tuition starts on 24 August 2026.
+The detailed group schedule will be published later in the spring.
+Studies require attendance from Monday to Friday.

 Please ensure that you are able to join your study group at the beginning of the semester.
 If you are required to apply for a residence permit, start the application process as early as possible.

-Studies require attendance from Monday to Friday.
-If you are unable to arrive in Finland before your studies begin, please contact the programme staff.
+If you are unable to arrive in Finland before your studies begin, please contact the programme study counsellor Nadja Marjomaa.

 Arrangements before studies

-Please make the necessary arrangements (such as accepting your study place offer, applying for a residence permit, arranging housing and insurance) as soon as possible after receiving your acceptance letter, so that you can begin your studies in August 2026.
+Please make the necessary arrangements (such as accepting your study place offer, applying for a residence permit, arranging housing and insurance) as soon as possible after receiving the email with an offer of admission, so that you can begin your studies in August 2026.

-In addition to Metropolia’s materials, local service providers have compiled useful information for students relocating to Finland and the Helsinki Capital Region.
+In addition to Metropolia’s Information for new students page, local service providers have compiled useful information for students relocating to Finland and the Helsinki Capital Region.
 You may find the following resources helpful:

 If you have any questions regarding the start of your studies, please contact: